 Paul Murphy is the Executive Director at Saferworld, where he oversees the organisation's development and growth as well as operations and programmes.
 After joining as Head of Europe and Central Asia in 2008, he became Director of Programmes and then Executive Director in 2011.
-For 20 years, Paul worked across Africa for a range of organisations, including for the United Nations.
-Most recently, he was Director of Pact’s country programme in Sudan.
+For 20 years, Paul worked across Africa for a range of organisations, including for the United Nations with a focus on the Horn of Africa.
+Most recently, he was director of Pact’s country programme in Sudan.

 Before moving to the UK, Susana worked in Peru where she conducted research on human rights and provided recommendations to the government, in addition to lecturing on international human rights law.